Chapter 2 : Chapter One: Hippogriffs Amuck

 "Where are my mates?"
 Lily asked.
 Her eyes were narrowed as she looked at Samantha, who was still giggling a bit, but otherwise Lily ignored her and was directing her question to Remus and Remus only.

-"Down twelve and on the left side," Remus replied, pointing her in the right direction.
+"Down twelve and on the left side," Remus replied, pointing her in the proper direction.

 Lily nodded, thanking him, and walked away, knocking into Samantha as she passed by them.